ktsr42/heating/README.md

 function will send alerts if the measured temperature drops below a configured threshold.
 However, it will also send alerts if no updates have been received for some time (default is 4 hours).

-At this point the code only supports monitoring one temperature sensor.

 ## Requirements